Golf in Southern Idaho

 It’s no joke: You can golf year-round in Southern Idaho.
 When other parts of the state are blanketed in snow, Southern Idaho still has plenty of options for folks who want to hit the links.
 Of course, the greens are even more spectacular in summer!
 Southern Idaho’s golfing options range from historic public courses to luxe options in the Snake River Canyon.
 If traditional golfing isn’t your thing, check out the disc golf options available or hit the putt-putt greens.

-Clear Lake Country Club.
 Founded in 1929, this venerable Buhl course isn’t just home to great golf — you can also fly-fish year round in the club’s lake!
-Clear Lake is spread out over rolling terrain and features beautiful views from its vantage point in the upper Hagerman Valley.
+Clear Lake is spread out over rolling terrain and features beautiful views.
+Take in the Snake River and Kanaka Rapids as you tee off.
 Take your RV and make a weekend of it — the club offers full hookups for overnight visitors.

 Holes: 18, plus a driving range, chipping and putting greens, and a 15-acre lake for fly fishing. | Greens fees: $6-$26 weekdays, $6-$30 weekends.

-River’s Edge Golf Club.
-This municipal course in Burley features 18 holes and is located on the Snake River, offering beautiful views and affordable rates.
+This course is in Burley features 18 holes and is located on the Snake River.
+As a result, players enjoy beautiful views, cooler summer temperatures and affordable rates.
 Private instruction with a PGA pro is just $45.

 Holes: 18 | Greens fees: $9-$23 weekdays, $9-$28 weekends.

-Canyon Springs Golf Course.
-Nestled in the spectacular Snake River Canyon in Twin Falls, Canyon Springs Golf Course was originally part of the estate of I.B.
-Perrine (the famous bridge that spans the canyon and overlooks the course bears his name).
-Opened in 1973 with nine holes, this 18-hole beauty is now one of the most popular places to tee up in Southern Idaho.
+Nestled in the spectacular Snake River Canyon in Twin Falls, Canyon Springs Golf Course was originally part of the I.B.
+Perrine estate.
+The famous bridge that spans the canyon and overlooks the course bears his name.
+It opened in 1973 with nine holes.
+Later growing into 18-holes and becoming one of the most popular places to tee up in Southern Idaho.
 Enjoy amazing views from inside the canyon, where the weather is a bit warmer — it’s not unusual for Canyon Springs to open for walking-only golf as early as February.

 Holes: 18, plus a driving range | Greens fees: $17-$30 weekdays, $20-$38 weekends.
 Discounted spring, fall, and winter rates available.

-Jerome Country Club.
 The Jerome Country Club is among the oldest in Southern Idaho.
 Founded in 1926, this club’s greens were originally “mowed” by grazing sheep.
+It is situated on the north side of the Snake River Canyon and easy to get to from I-84.
 The club is private, but the public is welcome to play or have a bite to eat at the Caddy Shack Restaurant.

 Holes: 18 | Greens fees: $25 weekdays and $30 weekends with a member; $35 weekdays and $37.50 weekends without a member.
 Junior golfers pay $15 weekdays and weekends, with or without a member.